What Is Ford Co-Pilot360, and How Does It Work?

 Ford Co-Pilot360 is a suite of driver-assistance features that uses cameras, radar, and sensors to monitor the area around your vehicle.
 When a potential hazard is detected, it can alert you with visual and audio cues and, in some cases, apply braking or gentle steering support to help you avoid or lessen a collision.

-Nearly every Ford offers Co-Pilot360.
-Core items such as a rear-view camera are commonly standard, while advanced features such as a 360-degree camera or enhanced parking aids may be included on higher trims or in option packages.
-For model-specific availability, contact ORO Ford and we’ll help review your options.
+Nearly every Ford has Co-Pilot360.
+Core items like a rear view camera are commonly standard, while advanced features (such as a 360-degree camera or enhanced parking aids) may be included on higher trims or in option packages.
+For model-specific availability, contact ORO Ford and we’ll review your picks.

-BLIS uses rear bumper sensors to monitor the lanes beside you and illuminates the corresponding mirror icon when a vehicle is in your blind spot.
-The system is generally active from about 3 mph until the vehicle is turned off.
-Cross-Traffic Alert activates in reverse and warns you with a chime and screen message when vehicles approach from either side.
+BLIS uses rear bumper sensors to watch the lanes beside you and illuminates the corresponding mirror icon when a vehicle is in your blind spot (active from about 3 mph until you switch off the vehicle).
+Cross-Traffic Alert activates in Reverse and warns you—with a chime and screen message—when vehicles approach from either side.

 When does the Lane-Keeping System operate, and what do the modes do?